circlefin/malachite/Docs/architecture/adr-001-architecture.md

 The driver can make use of an environment (or Builder/Proposer module) to get a value to propose.
 This environment is defined as an async interface to be implemented by the code downstream of the `Driver`.

+TODO - updated with the new async interface:
 ```rust
 #[async_trait]
 pub trait Env<Ctx>